deltachat/deltachat-pages/en/help.md

 Delta Chat shows two fingerprints there.
 If the same fingerprints appear on your own and your contact's device, the connection is safe.

-### Does Delta Chat support Perfect Forward Secrecy? {#pfs}

-No, not yet.

-Delta Chat today doesn't support Perfect Forward Secrecy (PFS).
-This means that if your Delta Chat private decryption key is leaked, and someone has collected your prior in-transit messages, they will be able to decrypt and read them using the leaked decryption key.

-Note however, that Forward Secrecy only increases your security if you delete messages or use ephemeral deletion timers.
-Otherwise, if anyone obtains your decryption keys, they are typically also able to get all your non-deleted messages and don't need to decrypt any previously collected messages.

-The typical real-world situation for leaked decryption keys is device seizure which we also discuss in our answer [on metadata and device seizure](#device-seizure).

-### Will Delta Chat support Forward Secrecy?

-Yes.

-We devised a forward secrecy scheme that withstood initial scrutiny from cryptographers and usable security experts.
-Our tentative scheme is designed to reliably work in federated messaging networks and with multi-device usage.
-However, an implementation has not been scheduled yet (as of Mid 2025).

 ### Can I reuse my existing private key? {#importkey}